Holy Priests Living for a Holy God – Exodus 28 meets Revelation 5 – 2025 Day 129

 I imagine myself wondering, “What’s he going to do with all that blood he’s saving in that basin?”

-Then, I imagine myself listening to Moses reading a long list of rules of what I should and shouldn’t do – that I must not ever curse or hit my parents, that I must be careful to make restitution to my neighbor if I ever lose or damage something that I borrow from him, that I must be kind to the stranger dwelling in my midst, and so on and so on.
+Then, I imagine myself listening to Moses reading a long list of rules of what I should and shouldn’t do – that I must never curse or hit my parents, that I must make restitution to my neighbor if I ever lose or damage something that I borrow from him, that I must be kind to the stranger dwelling in my midst, and so on and so on.
 So many more rules given by a holy, holy God.

 I would hear Moses read all those warnings about the consequences of these sins – many times that consequence being death – and I’d really, really want to obey.